 It’s important here that I make the distinction between marketing to business-to-business (B2B) and business-to-customer (B2C) audiences.
 Getting through to B2B customers requires a greater level of sophistication, as the decision makers in every company are bombarded by people trying to sell them things they don’t want and don’t need on a daily basis.
 Getting your message through to the people whose decision matters is tough, and if this is your main target market, it’s going to require a greater level of sophistication to get through to the right people.

 Marketing to B2C, in comparison, is a lot easier.
-These customers are more receptive to simple messages, and there’s less barriers between you and their attention.
+These customers are more receptive to simple messages, and there are fewer barriers between you and their attention.
 Simple marketing tricks that everyone should be doing, like discount codes and exclusive sign-ups, can get you plenty of easy wins.
 However, the downside here is that B2C marketing is extremely crowded, and it often becomes a battle of who can throw the most resources at the customer’s attention.
 If you don’t have the resources to compete with the big boys in your space, then you’re going to have to be clever with your online marketing efforts in order to grab your target market’s attention.
 To do this, pay attention to the details, spend lots of time looking at what is and isn’t working for your competitors, and keep an eye out for upcoming trends.

 Ultimately, succeeding in a competitive market is always going to be hard — if it was easy, everybody would be doing it.
 To give yourself the best possible chance of success, you must make sure your online marketing is spot on.
 Keep these tips in mind when you’re marketing your business online and you’ll put yourself in the best possible position to succeed, no matter how competitive your market.